Looking for the best gondola ride in Venice? In this article, we share our top tips for a better Venice gondola experience. Find out!

 Venice Gondola FAQs

 There are three ways to get a cheaper gondola ride in Venice: 1.
 You can share a gondola with other people and split the cost.
 2. You can book a shared gondola tour.
-3. You can take traghetto, which is a gondola-ferry service used to get from one side of the Grand Canal to the other.
+3. You can take a gondola-ferry service used to get from one side of the Grand Canal to the other.
 For more info, see our tip #6 above.

 Yes, a gondola ride in Venice is absolutely worth it!
 While it is not cheap and it can feel a bit touristy, it’s a real bucket-list experience that you really have to do when visiting Venice.
 Furthermore, going on a gondola allows you to explore places that you wouldn’t see otherwise.

 There is no one best gondola ride in Venice.
 So much depends on the gondolier, his mood, and on the location where you take the gondola.
-We recommend taking a gondola at one of the smaller canals southwest of Rialto bridge (ask if the route also includes Grand Canal), or not too far from St Mark’s Square (ask if the route passes the Bridge of Sighs).
+We recommend taking a gondola at one of the smaller canals southwest of Rialto Bridge (ask if the route also includes Grand Canal), or not too far from St Mark’s Square (ask if the route passes the Bridge of Sighs).

 We recommend going for a gondola ride in the morning.
 It’s not too busy on the canals, gondoliers are rested and in a good mood, and it’s also not as hot as it gets during the day.
 For a more romantic experience, go in the evening, but beware that it costs more and you are likely to get a shorter and less personalized ride because the demand is high.